 Dr. Ashley Diaz

-Dr. Ashley Diaz joined the team at RRVC in 2019.
-She's an experience veterinarian who has been practicing in the area for close to 7 years.
+Dr. Ashley Diaz joined the team at River Road Vet Center in 2019.
+She's an experienced veterinarian who has been practicing in the area for close to 7 years.
+While Dr. Diaz loves seeing all her patients she has a special interest in feline medicine and canine reproduction.
 She completed her veterinary education at Ross University School of Veterinary Medicine on the island of St. Kitts and her clinical rotations at Virginia Tech.
-Though originally a New York native, she has made Connecticut her home with her husband, soon-to-be 2 children, and assortment of pets.
+Though originally a New York native, she has made Connecticut her home with her husband, 2 children, and assortment of pets.
 Outside of work, Dr. Diaz enjoys playing with her children (furry and not) , sewing and hiking on the local Rails to Trails.

 Dr. Alexandra 'Lolly' Limmer

 Dr. Alexandra 'Lolly' Limmer is originally from upstate New York and went to college at SUNY Albany for Japanese culture and language before also getting a biology major.
-She went to Ross University School of Veterinary Medicine and completed clinical rotations at the University of Florida.
-She lives with her incredibly tiny dog, Pippi, and 6 wonderful cats, and she loves tortie cats and Chihuahuas.
-Described as unique, which is a polite way to say weird and sassy, Dr. Limmer enjoys reading, napping, obsessing over her god-daughter, and playing tabletop games.
+They went to Ross University School of Veterinary Medicine and completed clinical rotations at the University of Florida.
+Originally an emergency doctor in California, Dr. Limmer has been practicing with dogs, cats, and exotics for almost 6 years.
+They live with their incredibly tiny dog, Pippi, and 7 wonderful cats.
+Described as unique, which is a polite way to say weird and sassy, Dr. Limmer enjoys reading, napping, obsessing over her god-children, and playing tabletop games.